How bushfires make thunderstorms

 Forecasting fire spread

 With information from the fire plume computer models and thermodynamic equations, we're developing prediction tools.
-We're also working on a fire–atmosphere computer model.
+This includes a fire–atmosphere computer model.
+It models fires burning through the landscape and helps us understand why fires have behaved unpredictably.

-These models can help us learn more about bushfires but need further development and testing.
+Such models require ongoing development and testing.
 More powerful computers will also help deliver forecasts faster.

 Research continues into how climate change influences conditions that cause these thunderstorms.